On the Pricing of Storable Commodities

 \section{Information-based commodity pricing}

-In the information-based approach of Brody \textit{et al}.~(2007, 2008a,b), the starting point is the specification of: (i) a set of one or more random variables (called ``market factors'') determining the cash flows associated with a given asset; and (ii) a set of one or more random processes (called ``information processes'') determining the flow of information to market participants concerning these market factors.
+In the information-based approach of Brody, Hughston \& Macrina \cite{bhm1, bhm2, bhm3}, the starting point is the specification of (i) a set of one or more random variables (called ``market factors'') determining the cash flows associated with a given asset, and (ii) a set of one or more random processes (called ``information processes'') determining the flow of information to market participants concerning these market factors.
 The setup, more specifically, is as follows.
-We model the outcome of chance in a commodity market with the specification of a probability space $({\mathit\Omega}, {\mathcal F}, {\mathbb Q})$.
-The market is not assumed to be complete, but we do assume the existence of a preferred pricing measure ${\mathbb Q}$.
-Then if $\{X_{t}\}$ represents the convenience dividend, the price of the commodity at time $t$ is given by
+We model the outcome of chance in a commodity market with the specification of a probability space $({\Omega}, {\mathcal F}, {\mathbb Q})$.
+The market is not assumed to be complete, but we do assume the existence of a preferred pricing measure (or ``risk neutral" measure) ${\mathbb Q}$.
+In more detail, we assume the existence of a physical measure and a pricing kernel that with respect to the physical measure takes the form of a discount factor times a strictly positive martingale.
+The martingale is used to change the measure to ${\mathbb Q}$, and from that point onward we formulate the details of the theory with reference to that measure.
+Then if $\{X_{t}\}$ represents the net convenience dividend, which is given by the benefits associated with possession of the commodity less storage costs and any other direct costs associated with the said possession, the price of the commodity at time $t$ is given by